 Bengaluru Bulls vs Tamil Thalaivas: Pro Kabaddi 2017 today's match probable playing 7 for Bulls vs Thalaivas

-The 12th match of the Pro Kabaddi League will see the Bengaluru Bulls lock horns against the new entrants, Tamil Thalaivas at the Mankapur Indoor Stadium in Nagpur.
-Both teams have had a good recovery period from their last match and are coming off contrasting results.
+In match no. 22 of the Pro Kabaddi League, the Bengaluru Bulls will take the battle across to the Tamil Thalaivas at the Mankapur Indoor Stadium in Nagpur.

-The Bulls won their match against the Telugu Titans while the Thalaivas suffered a defeat against the Titans itself in the inaugural match.
+In the last match between these two teams, the Thalaivas lost the match by a narrow margin of one point despite staging a strong comeback.

 Rohit Kumar (c) [Raider]